Wireless millimeterwave electro-optics on thin film lithium niobate: Results

 With experimental values for loss and refractive index now determined, a remaining parameter is the reflection coefficient at the antenna-transmission line interface.
-Given the impedance mismatch between the antenna and the transmission line, a weak cavity is formed by the transmission line, with a reflectivity dictated by the antenna on one end and the open circuit termination on the other end, leading to fringes in the side-band ratio in Fig.~\ref{fig3}~b.
-By comparing various $L_{TL}=$0.25, 0.5 and 1~mm we extract complex reflection coefficient of the antenna $r_a$, and by exploiting the fact that reflection losses are unaffected by $L_{TL}$, whereas propagation losses increase linearly with $L_{TL}$.
-We find a reflection coefficient $\approx 0.62$ at 240-300 GHz and $\approx0.73$ around 100 GHz (see Fig.~\ref{fig3}~g and h).
-Using these deduced parameters, we can model the experimental data shown in Fig.~\ref{fig2}~e-f by applying eq.~\ref{mod-eff-eq}, which shows good agreement.
-Further details are provided in the methods and in the Supplementary Information section~5.
+Given the impedance mismatch between the antenna and the transmission line, a weak cavity is formed by the transmission line, with a reflectivity dictated by the antenna on one end and the open circuit termination on the other end, leading to fringes in the sideband ratio in Fig.~\ref{fig3}~c.
+By comparing various $L_{TL}=$~0.25, 0.5 and 1~mm and exploiting the fact that reflection losses are unaffected by $L_{TL}$, whereas propagation loss increases linearly with $L_{TL}$, we extract the complex reflection coefficient of the antenna $r_a$.
+We find a reflection coefficient $\approx 0.69$ and $\approx 0.61$ around frequencies of 110 and 270 GHz, respectively (see Fig.~\ref{fig3}~g and h).
+Using these deduced parameters, we can model the experimental data shown in Fig.~\ref{fig2}~e-f by applying eq.~\ref {mod-eff-eq}, which shows good agreement (more details are provided in the Methods and Supplementary Information section \ref{ReflmodelSI}).

-We note that the mmWave loss in our devices can be reduced by increasing the thickness of the transmission line electrodes (see Supplementary Information section~4).
-Additionally, the overall efficiency of the system can be further improved by enhancing the coupling between the THz wave and the transmission line through implementing broadband antennas (see Supplementary Information section~8).
+We note that the mmWave loss in our devices can be reduced by increasing the thickness of the transmission line electrodes (see Supplementary Information section \ref{SIlossmodel}).
+Additionally, the overall efficiency of the system can be further improved by enhancing the coupling efficiency of the mmWave signals to the transmission line through the implementation of broadband antennas (see Supplementary Information section \ref{CouplEffStrategiesSI}).